WhipeeDip/backup-py-systemd/README.md

 ## Warnings

+* Using the tar archive formats seems to result in weird archive hierarchy where tmp and stuff gets prepended before the tar (KDE Dolphin was suppressing this, while 7-Zip was showing this).
+I don't see this same behavior with zip.
+It doesn't really affect the actual backup.

 * While I have tested this as working on my setup, you should always validate that you can backup **and restore**!

 * Make sure to check systemctl status and journalctl for logs periodically, since this script won't do anything beyond non-zero exit codes and logging errors to stdout!